 Adapt the Words and Phrases for Your Calls

-Take into account how formal or friendly you want to sound, the level of your buyers, the value of your products, and your own personality.
-Then reword and adapt the examples and add the ones that you like to your cold call scripts.
+I do not suggest that you just copy the examples on this page word for word into your sales appointment cold calling scripts.
+Take into account how formal or friendly you want to sound, the position and type of buyers you are speaking with, the value of your products, and your own personality.
+Then reword and adapt the examples and use the ones that are appropriate for you and your audience.